nmwsharp/polyscope-docs/cpp/source/structures/surface_mesh/parameterization_quantities.md

 For parameterizations on surface meshes, additional features are available to visualize UV island and seams.
 The term _islands_ refers to connected components of faces in the 2D parameterization, and the term _seams_ refers to the subset of edges separating adjacent faces which are not connected.

 UV islands can be colored per-island with the `ParamVizStyle::CHECKER_ISLANDS` style.
-Each face should have a distinct integer indicating which island it is a part of, which the caller must compute and pass via the function below (Polyscope does not compute it automatically).
+Each face should have an integer indicating which island it is a part of, which the caller must compute and pass via the function below (Polyscope does not compute it automatically).

 ??? func "`#!cpp void SurfaceParameterizationQuantity::setIslandLabels(const T& labels)`"

     #### setIslandLabels

     Set an integer value per-face of the mesh, which can be used to color islands distinctly in the `ParamVizStyle::CHECKER_ISLANDS` style.
-Each face should have a distinct integer indicating which island it is a part of, which V
+Each face should have an integer indicating which island it is a part of, numbered however you like.

     Technically this can be any integer per-face, although it is generally useful for visualizing islands.